Havant railway station: Services

 Havant is a junction station and provides passengers with an interchange between the West Coastway Line and the Portsmouth Direct Line.
 It therefore has services to Portsmouth, London Waterloo, London Victoria via Gatwick Airport, Brighton and Southampton.

-Most trains at Havant are provided by Southern, who operate five trains per hour in each direction to and from London Victoria, Brighton, Littlehampton, Portsmouth and Southampton.
-South Western Railway serve the station with three trains per hour in each direction between London Waterloo and Portsmouth.
+Most trains at Havant are provided by Southern, who operate five trains per hour in each direction to and from London Victoria, Brighton, Portsmouth and Southampton.
+South Western Railway serve the station with two trains per hour in each direction between London Waterloo and Portsmouth.

 The typical off-peak service in trains per hour is: